benjaminvdwolf/benjaminvdwolf.github.io/_posts/2022-6-11-learning-the-c-language.md

 *Core Dump/Segmentation fault is a specific kind of error caused by accessing memory that “does not belong to you.”*

 So, why do we not get this error in C#?
-In my opinion, this is because of the 'Length' property and Count for ICollection implementations.
-(Also, thank you  [IndexOutOfRangeException](https://learn.microsoft.com/en-us/dotnet/api/system.indexoutofrangeexception?view=net-6.0))
+In my opinion, this is because of the 'Length' property and Count for ICollection implementations (Also, thank you  [IndexOutOfRangeException](https://learn.microsoft.com/en-us/dotnet/api/system.indexoutofrangeexception?view=net-6.0)).

 I got so used to being able to use Length and Count for all my iterations that I didn't even think about what problem they actually solve.

 Every enumerable collection of memory needs some sort of way to indicate an end.
-Otherwise, separate memorys can be accessed.
+Otherwise, separate memory can be accessed.
 When you use the **new** keyword in C# to create an Array, the Length is stored for you as a class member.
 C doesn't do this.
 This means, a different concept has to be used to provide safe iteration.
 Lets take a look at this code snippet:

 {%- gist 20969364d1aea7b5ded3a112825a41ff %}